directus/directus/docs/cloud/overview.md

 [[toc]]

-::: tip Dashboard or API Login
+::: tip Cloud API Management

 All actions on Directus Cloud can be done on the Cloud API, which will be released soon!